 When it comes to beauty product labelling and ingredients, the word ‘natural’ can be a little misleading.
 Not everything that is ‘natural’ is necessarily good for you.
 For example, arsenic is found in nature, but you wouldn’t want that on your skin!
 Neat, natural ingredients like lavender or essential oils can irritate the skin and cause reaction.

 If botanicals and natural extracts are used in a beauty product, you should expect to find preservatives marked on the ingredient list too.
 Preservatives aren’t as bad as the press would have readers believe.
 In fact, a portion of blueberries contains at least 10 times the amount of parabens typically found in skin cream!
 Bottom line, don’t jump to conclusions about beauty product ingredients.
-To learn more about this, listen to our Jersey FM podcasts about parabens and essential oils here.

 You don’t have to be photoshopped to be beautiful!